 The English Language Proficiency Assessment for the 21st Century, ELPA21, was the assessment used in Washington State to determine a student's eligibility for English Learner services until the 2020-2021 school year.
 During the 2021-2022 school year, Washington state is transitioning to new English language development assessments: WIDA Screener; WIDA ACCESS for ELs; and WIDA Alternate ACCESS.

 When a student first enrolls in Everett Public Schools, parents complete a Home Language Survey.
 This survey asks what language is spoken in the home, and what is the child's first language.
 If the answer to either question is a language other than English, the student takes the WIDA Screener.
 This brief assessment determines a student's skill in listening, speaking, reading, and writing English.
 If the student scores at an overall level 4 or below, the student qualifies for support through the English learner program.
 If the student scores at and overall level 4.5 or above, the student does not qualify for support through the English learner program

-English learners are re-assessed annually using the ELPA21 summative each spring.
+English learners are re-assessed annually using the WIDA ACCESS or WIDA Alternate ACCESS each spring.
 Their scores on this assessment determine whether they continue to qualify for support through the EL program for the following year.
-Students continue to qualify for EL support as long as they score at the emerging or progressing level.
-Once a student scores at the proficient level, the student is exited from the EL program.
-However, his or her progress is monitored for two additional years, and support is provided if the student has difficulty in classes.
+Students continue to qualify for EL support based on the levels determined by the state.
+Once a student scores at a level or proficiency determined by the state, the student is exited from the EL program.
+However,student progress is monitored for two additional years, and support is provided if the student has difficulty in classes.